dilawar/ncbs/handbook/student_handbook.markdown

 6\.
 JRFs and Project Associates working at NCBS or inStem on grants.

+## Conditions of allotment
-**Conditions of allotment:** Allottees pay a refundable deposit of Rs.
+ Allottees pay a refundable deposit of Rs.
 2,500 at the time of occupation, which is refunded when the room is vacated, less any outstanding dues.
 Allotment and continuation are subject to inspections of the rooms.
 Rooms are reassigned every year on